-Dietler is an archaeologist who studies colonialism and postcoloniality, political economy, consumption, ritual, material culture, memory, identity politics, Celtic culture, the history of archaeology, ethnomusicology, and Europe and Africa.
+Michael Dietler is an archaeologist and ethnographer who studies colonialism and postcoloniality, consumption, material culture, alcohol and food, memory, identity politics, Celtic culture, the history of archaeology, ethnomusicology, and Europe and Africa.

-He is the editor of Feasts: Archaeological and Ethnographic Perspectives on Food, Politics, and Power (Smithsonian Books, 2001) and Colonial Encountersin Ancient Iberia: Phoenician, Greek, and Indigenous Relations (University of Chicago Press, 2009).
+He is the editor of Feasts: Archaeological and Ethnographic Perspectives on Food, Politics, and Power (Smithsonian Books, 2001) and Colonial Encounters in Ancient Iberia: Phoenician, Greek, and Indigenous Relations (University of Chicago Press, 2009).
 Dietler is also the author of Consumption and Colonial Encounters in the Rhone Basin of France: A Study of Early Iron Age Political Economy (CNRS, 2005) and Archaeologies of Colonialism: Consumption, Entanglement and Violence in Ancient Mediterranean France (University of California Press, 2010; winner of the 2012 Book Prize of the Archaeological Institute of America).